 Annex:Recommendation ITU-T A.1

-Working methods for study groups of the ITU Telecommunication Standardization Sector
+Working methods for study groups of the ITU Telecommunication Standardization Sector [and for the telecommunication standardization advisory group]

 Summary

-Recommendation ITU-T A.1 describes general work methods for ITU-T study groups.
+Recommendation ITU-T A.1 describes general work methods for ITU-T study groups [and for the Telecommunication Standardization Advisory Group (TSAG)].
 It provides guidelines related to work methods, such as the conduct of meetings, preparation of studies, management of study groups, joint coordination groups, the role of rapporteurs and the processing of ITU-T contributions and TDs.

 1 Study groups and their relevant groups